Canon 650D vs Fujifilm X-A2

 It is notable that the 650D has a microphone port, which is missing on the X-A2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 650D and the X-A2 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the X-A2 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the X-A2 was followed by the Fujifilm X-A3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 650D and X-A2 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Fujifilm X-A2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Fujifilm X-A2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.